iuliiakr/asr-confidence-architecture-note/README.md

 ## Architectural Implication

+In multilingual speech systems, ASR confidence cannot be treated as a portable decision signal.

+Raw confidence scores embed language-, model-, and provider-specific semantics.
+When consumed directly by downstream components, these semantics leak across system boundaries and produce non-deterministic behavior at the application level.

-Multilingual speech systems require an explicit <b>Confidence Normalization Layer</b> that:
+To remain stable at scale, multilingual architectures require an explicit Confidence Normalization boundary that:
+- decouples downstream logic from provider-specific confidence semantics,
-- calibrates confidence per language and model,
+- calibrates reliability per language and model,
-- maps raw scores to task-specific reliability bands,
+- and maps raw scores into task-appropriate decision bands.
-- and prevents provider-specific semantics from leaking across system boundaries.

-Confidence should be treated as an interface contract, not a raw metric.
+Confidence should be treated as an interface contract, not an implementation detail.

 &nbsp;